maixnor/wu-quartz/content/Globalization - An Introduction.md

 - new: Many steps are delegated (offshored) to other companies

 ### Stolper-Samuelson (1941)
-Elephant Curve #todo get from slides
+Elephant Curve #wontfix get from slides
 - string re-distributive implications of free trade models
 - model predicts, that unskilled workers will be worse off
 - establishes *absolute* losses, not relative losses